geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 Additional support for handling seg2 code 3 trace data was added.
 Improved parsing of free-form entries was added as well as correcting non-native endian data upon loading.

+Support was added for reading HypoDD "pha" and SeismicHandler "evt" files.

 ###  Miscellaneous Notable Bug Fixes and Improvements
 * `obspy.signal.polarization` fixed an issue when selecting Z/N/E from a given trace (see [#2365] (https://github.com/obspy/obspy/pull/2365)).
 * `obspy.signal.PPSD` fixed the check for whether new slices should be added or they would be unwanted duplicated data (see [#2229] (https://github.com/obspy/obspy/pull/2229)).